wargod797/Fault_diagnosis_ballbearing_wavelet/README.md

 For Complete Data Email: Sridharbesuge@gmail.com

-The import files are essential for the project
+The dataset files are essential for the project

 the Test Readings Files nomenclature